 It turns out I could!
 But I was so tired of looking at that cabinet and it’s fake wood laminate that I decided to take a risk and see if I could paint it before I had my husband cut out the side, since I wasn’t completely sure if paint or primer would stick to the outside.
 First, I filled all the old holes [that were used for shelves to hold VHS tapes!].
 I removed the doors and hardware for easier paint and I started with a white primer.
 This is the primer I used.

 It took two full coats but it held just fine!
 Once the primer dried, my husband took his jigsaw and cut out a large rectangle on one side of the cabinet.
 While you could probably get away with a smaller opening, we have an extra large cat litter box with a cover on the inside so it needed to be rather big.

 Then I went to painting.
 I chose a lovely shade of a green that would accent our sitting area upstairs.
 I planned on changing out the cabinet door hardware in the beginning, but I actually loved the old knobs with that shade of green so I kept it after all.

 While you may not have a 1980’s Entertainment Center cabinet sitting in your home to upcycle into a cat litter box furniture piece, I’m willing to bet you can find one rather easily… and one that’s rather inexpensive too!
-Browse yard sales, online sale sites, and your Grandmother’s basement for some cool pieces to DIY and save yourself money AND the not-so-pretty sight of a litter box!
+Browse yard sales, online sale sites like Ebay, and your Grandmother’s basement for some cool pieces to DIY and save yourself money AND the not-so-pretty sight of a litter box!